-SLGR vs SLBL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report For Sri Lanka Invitational T20, Match 9
+SLGR vs SLBL Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for Sri Lanka Invitational T20, Match 9

 Wicketkeeper

-Sadeera Samarawickrama: Samarawickrama has been in decent form with the bat in the Sri Lanka Invitational T20.
-He has scored 123 runs at a strike rate of 120.58 in five matches and can be a crucial pick for your fantasy team.
+S Samarawickrama has been in brilliant form behind the stumps as well as with the bat.
+In four matches, he has scored 123 runs at an average of 30.75 and a strike rate of over 120.

 Batsmen